tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 The dual-use dimension is not subtle.
 The capabilities that produce these defensive results are the same capabilities that would accelerate offensive exploitation.
 A system that can chain attack primitives into a working exploit operates without differentiation by intent.
-Security researcher Bruce Schneier has characterised much of the surrounding discourse as substantially promotional, noting that older and cheaper models have been shown to replicate a significant share of the attributed findings.
-Whatever the exact capability gradient, the direction is consistent: automated vulnerability discovery at this scale is changing what adversaries can do as much as what defenders can.
+Some researchers have noted that older and cheaper models can replicate a significant share of these findings, which complicates the claimed capability gradient.
+Whatever the exact degree, the direction is consistent: automated vulnerability discovery at this scale is changing what adversaries can do as much as what defenders can.

 But automated defence introduces its own risks.
 When AI defends against AI, the loop accelerates.
 Decisions happen in